kabasset/Linx/README.md

 Typical windows are `Box`, `Mask` or `Path` and can be used to apply filters.

-Patches are like data classes and can themselves be transformed element-wise:
+Patches are like data classes and can themselves be transformed pointwise:

 ```cpp
 auto image = Linx::Image(...):